 The company WWM, which offers event software and event equipment as a combination solution for live communication at the push of a button, has relaunched its website.
 What's special about it?
 The entire online presence is geared to the everyday work of event managers and provides specialist content oriented to process chain and project management.
 The event management logic "Plan, execute and analyze trade show booths - with know-how" serves as a menu guide for visitors.

 Target group event manager as process specification

 "Event managers think in terms of projects and processes," says Nils Neumann, who as Head of Marketing Communications at WWM played a key role in the new site.
 "And because this is so, event professionals will now find an online representation that docks exactly to project and process flows in the trade fair industry," Neumann summarizes.
 The target group as a fixed point of each content - an alignment that makes sense so that the "content" also reaches the reader, provides benefits for event management.
 Neumann explains, "The benefit for event managers is greatest when they can quickly find targeted information that is practically relevant."
-Consequently, all segments that pertain to physical event equipment are covered under the "Exhibition Stands" tab: Event experts can find information on free rental systems, digital trade show walls, rental furniture and hospitality, among other things.
+Consequently, all segments that pertain to physical event equipment are covered under the "Exhibition Stands" tab: Event experts can find information on rental systems, digital trade show walls, rental furniture and hospitality, among other things.

 Event planning with structure